mehrabi4/GRASP/README.md

 **reject_asym**: rejection status based on p_val_asym at significance level alpha.
 It can be true or false

 #### Simple example ####
-Script "GRASP_example.m" is a simple example for the main funciton "GRASP".
-It is run with the score function $T(x,w)=x$.
+Script "GRASP_example.m" is a simple example for funciton "GRASP".

 ### Model-X setting ###
 #### Agnostic score function ####
-Script "model_X_GRASP.m" is an example for the model-X GRASP algorithm.
+Script "model_X_GRASP.m" is an example for implementation of the model-X GRASP procedure in the paper.
 In tnis example, the model-X GRASP is run with the agnostic score function which is given by

 $$ T(x,w)=\frac{1}{2\widehat{\eta}(x)}\mathbb{1}(w\leq \widehat{\eta}(x)) + \frac{1}{2(1-\widehat{\eta}(x))}\mathbb{1}(\widehat{\eta}(x)\leq w)    $$
 #### GAN-based score function ####